physcodestyle/official-website/src/content/news/2018-12-24-otkryta-registraciya-na-turnir-po-shachmatam.en.md

 type: 'news'
 aim: 'all'
-title: 'Registration for the University stage of the ACC chess tournament is open' 'description: 'Registration for the University stage of the tournament ACC chess is open' 'images:
+title: 'Registration for the University stage of the ACC chess tournament is open'
+description: 'Registration for the University stage of the tournament ACC chess is open'
+images:
   - src: '/images/otkryta-registraciya-na-turnir-po-shachmatam.jpg'
     alt: 'Registration for the University stage of ACC chess tournament'
     type: 'image'